lsst-sitcom/sitcomtn-037/index.rst

 If the estimated wind in ~10 minutes exceeds a user-specified threshold, then an alert is raised to the observer.
 The analysis must be persisted, a plot plot showing the extrapolation must be presented to the observer.

-**Alert:** User gets notification of probably windshake, with link to webpage
+**Alert:** User gets notification of probable windshake, with link to webpage

 **Implementation for Prototype:** This section has not yet been completed.